 Spoon theory was created by Christine Misenrandino and is often used when talking about energy management.
 It is a wonderful way to carefully consider the elements of our day and think deeply about how each component uniquely impacts our energy.
 My way of making energy expenditure concrete is to use a set of bowls and beads that my woodworker husband crafted for me.
 At the start of each day, I put the beads in the larger bowl, which represents my available energy.
 I use the smaller bowl to hold the beads or energy that I’ve already used.
 Throughout the day I move beads between the bowls to help me see how much energy I’ve used and how much I have available to deal with what I have to do.
 The visual of the bowls and the beads helps me pay attention and regulate my wellbeing in real time throughout the day.

-We all have a responsibility to create more inclusive spaces so that people with Asperger/autism profiles do not have to mask to fit in and can engage in the way that is right for them.
+We all have a responsibility to create more inclusive spaces so that Autistic people do not have to mask to fit in and can engage in the way that is right for them.
 At AANE, we strive to be the place where people can bring their whole, authentic selves.
 If the environment is a good fit for you and the people in it accept and understand you, you will experience less burnout.
 If the environment, activities or people you spend your time with cause you stress, it may be time to set boundaries and limits to minimize time spent in challenging situations.

 Even in challenging moments, I hope you can find the things that restore your energy and make time for what matters most to you.